Psi9 Aurigae

 The spectrum of Psi9 Aurigae matches a giant star with a stellar classification of B8 IIIe.
 The 'e' suffix indicates this is a Be star that shows emission lines of hydrogen in its spectrum.
 This is caused by a circumstellar shell of hot gas.
 The emission undergoes variability on a time scale of sixteen years.
+This star is spinning rapidly with a projected rotational velocity of 235 km/s.
+It has 2.4 times the mass of the Sun and 3.7 times the Sun's radius. ψ9 Aur is radiating 868 times the luminosity of the Sun from its photosphere at an effective temperature of 9,573 K.